Omni-rs/examples/examples/bitcoin-signing-with-propagation-legacy/README.md

-# Bitcoin Signing with Propagation
+# Bitcoin Signing with Propagation (Legacy)

-This example demonstrates how to sign a Bitcoin transaction using the MPC  (Multi-Party Computation) signer from a contract and propagate the transaction to the Bitcoin network (RegTest mode).
+This example demonstrates how to sign a Bitcoin transaction (legacy) using the MPC  (Multi-Party Computation) signer from a contract and propagate the transaction to the Bitcoin network (RegTest mode).

 ## Overview